marcosUNLP/qonscious/README.md

 ## Key Features

-- Constraint-based introspection (e.g., CHSH score > 1.9)
+- Figures of Merit evaluation (e.g., get CHSH score)
-- Flexible threshold policies (fixed, ranges, percentiles)
+- Conditional execution on compliance of figure of merit checks
 - Inversion of control: pass a callback, not a circuit
-- Composable constraints (AND, OR, NOT)
 - Built-in logging, extensibility, and fallback logic

 ## Setting up dependencies